 I also want to add that this half double crochet tutorial is in US terms.
 What does that mean?
 There is also a half double crochet in UK terms, which is a different stitch!
 Usually, the patterns specify which one it is – my blog is in all US terms.

 The right side is the front side of the fabric, which may look prettier than the wrong side, and the wrong side is the back of the fabric.
 I think they’re both pretty, but after you turn your work to begin on Row 3, you will see the difference in appearance from Row 1 and Row 2.
 Row 1 is considered the right side, and Row 2 is considered the wrong side.
-In the photo above, we have just finished working across Row 2, and about to turn and work Row 3.
-Do you notice the difference between the look of Row 1 and Row 2?

 What Can I Make with a Half Double Crochet?

-- Top Left: Women’s Quick and Easy Slipper Socks
+- Men’s Quick and Easy Slipper Socks

-- Bottom Left: Kids Quick and Easy Slipper Socks
+- Kids Quick and Easy Slipper Socks

-- Next: Round Haylee Facial Scrubbies
+- Round Half Double Crochet Facial Scrubbies

-How To Half Double Crochet Row 1
+How To Half Double Crochet Row 1 in the Chain

 If this was an actual pattern, you would see it written like this: “Chain 11” OR “Ch 11”